 There is more to know about the world than what happens inside your own country's borders, and Canada facts for kids reveal a lot about America's northern neighbor.
-Share these fun facts with your friends.
+Share these fun facts about Canada for kids with your friends and family.

 Canada's geological, geographical, economic, and social diversity makes it a fascinating country.
 Here are some Canada facts for kids you might not know.
 Since Canada uses the metric system for measurement, all measurements will be listed in metric.

 Cool Things to Know About Canada

 - In terms of land mass, Canada is the second largest country in the world.
 It has 9,971,000 square kilometers.

 - Canada is the fifth largest producer of energy in the world.

 - In terms of population to land mass (population density), Canada has only three people per one square kilometer.
 That makes it the country with the fourth lowest population density worldwide.

 - No country in the world has higher enrollment in college and university education than Canada.